vizyosignage/vizyo-plugin-manager/README.md

 2. View.axaml + View.cs (.axaml and .cs file-based)
 * C# code support in addition to axaml
 * For example, weather plugins that retrieve data from a server
-3. View.dll (compiled View.axaml + View.cs + if available, ViewModel.cs and additional .cs files)
+3. View.dll (compiled View.axaml + View.cs + if available, ViewModel.cs, Assets, Resources and additional .cs files)
 * For much more complex plugins

 Thanks